Note to readers: Please leave a comment!

 All super/ultra/telephotos will suffer from atmospheric thermal turbulence. i.e. Haze in extreme distance shots.

-Mirror photographers are currently a limited breed but have a look at the Flickr Mirror Lens Group where I am a member as well as this Flickr group dedicated to Vivitar Series One.
+Mirror lens photographers are currently a select breed but have a look at the Flickr Mirror Lens group, this Flickr Catadioptric group as well as this Flickr Vivitar Series 1 group.
 There are discussions on the other major photo sites like Photo.net and DPReview.com.
 This review by Wayne Grundy is also worth a read.

-I spent some time searching the Nikon D90 manual to confirm that their is no custom menu setting, in M Mode, where you could tell the camera that the manual lens attached is an f/6.3.
+I spent some time searching the Nikon D90 manual to confirm that their is no Custom Lens menu, in M Mode, where you could tell the camera that a manual non-CPU lens is attached and is an f/6.3

 A failing (deliberate?)
 I believe in the current Software Revision (v1.0).
 It expects a CPU lens with chip/contacts to inform it of the lens’ capabilities.
 The D300, D300s on up to D700, D3, D3s, D3x, D4 (ETA: D600, D800, D7000) have the option to add a manual lens and tell the camera what f stop it is via the Custom Lens.
 Perhaps protecting the more “Pro” bodies sales.

 A, P and S modes (as other preset exposure modes) prevent the camera from firing in the absence of lens/chip contacts.

-No matter, adjusting your s/s and ISO has the same effect, so Manual Mode here we come… the only Con being that you cannot use the exposure guide in the viewfinder to maintain a good exposure.
+No matter, adjusting your s/s and ISO has the same result, so Manual Mode here we come… the only Con being that you cannot use the exposure guide in the viewfinder to maintain a good exposure.
 In Semi Pro and Pro bodies you can.

 I removed the lens from it’s well made, padded lens bag with draw-string.
 There’s no serial number stamped anywhere on the aluminium barrel.